berkyalkn/AI-travel-agent/README.md

 -   **Structured Output:** Forcing all LLM outputs, from initial planning (TripRequest) to the final plan (Itinerary) and evaluation (EvaluationResult), into reliable Pydantic schemas to ensure data integrity and predictable workflows.
 -   **Tool Binding & Live API Integration:** Enabling agents to use external functions to gather information from live, real-time APIs (for flights and hotels) and the unstructured web (for activities via Tavily Search).
 -   **Parallelization:** Executing independent data-gathering tasks (flight and hotel searches) concurrently to significantly reduce total execution time.
--   **Advanced Routing & Conditional Logic:** Using conditional edges to create a multi-path, self-correcting loop.
-The graph dynamically routes its own execution path back to different agents (hotel_agent or flight_agent) based on the strategic output of the Evaluator agent.
+-   **Advanced Routing & State-Aware Logic:** The graph uses conditional edges not just to create a self-correcting loop, but to create an **efficient, state-aware refinement cycle**.
+By checking the `refinement_count`, the graph dynamically alters its path, bypassing expensive data gathering steps during refinement to significantly improve performance and reduce costs.
 -   **Stateful Multi-Agent Orchestration:** Using LangGraph to manage a complex, multi-step process where multiple specialized agents collaborate and share information through a persistent state (TripState).
 -   **Evaluation & Reflection:** Creating a dedicated Evaluator agent that critiques the system's own output against user constraints and available alternatives, enabling true autonomous decision-making and refinement.
 -   **Complex Intent Parsing & Slot Filling:** The `Planner Agent` demonstrates robust NLU capabilities.
 It not only parses primary constraints (destination, budget) but also extracts secondary, nuanced details like the `daily_spending_budget` from a single, unstructured sentence.